 “They called her the Witch of Endor,” Namythiet piped up helpfully.
 “Oh, and Werethekau, they called her Werethekau too, when she was in Egypt.
 And Isis too.
 She had both names.
 Sort of interchangeable.”

 That made me do a double-take.
 “Wait, this Wandering Woman is the Witch of Endor from the bible and she’s Isis?
 As in the goddess Isis?”

 Shrugging at me, the pixie pointed out, “A few different goddesses.
 She was Freyja for the Norse too.”

 Yeah, that wasn’t helping my confusion and awe.
 “Isis, Freyja, Witch of Endor, why the hell does Ruthers want me to talk to her?
 Is she part of Crossroads?”

-Namythiet’s head shook firmly.
+Namythiet’s head shook firmly before she moved back to land in my hands again.
 “Nuh uh, she never joined up with them.
 She does what she wants, goes where she wants.
 Sorry, that’s umm, basically all I know.”

 “It’s okay,” I assured her.
 “Thanks a lot.
 I’ll try to find out more from someone else, see if we can figure out what Ruthers thinks she can do for me.”